Why Do I Keep Choosing the Wrong Partner?

 Think back to your early life.
 Which people or events made you feel unloved or taught you hard lessons about what it means to relate to others?
 Do these memories link to your adult partners and the experiences you have had with them?
 What does that tell you about your partner-search strategies?

 There is also, of course, the impact of life events so traumatic that they create a deep vulnerability in us, so we end wary, grief-stricken, furious or in some way simply too wounded to make good partnership decisions.
-We may be confused about what love means, unable to recognize it when it happens, unresourced to take it when offered or give it when needed.
-The obvious – and publicized – traumas are bullying, abuse and violence, but other seemingly less serious occurrences can wound us too.
+We may be confused about what love means, unable to recognise it when it happens, unresourced to take it when offered or give it when needed.
+The obvious – and publicised – traumas are bullying, abuse and violence, but other seemingly less serious occurrences can wound us too.
 If our world rocks on its axis – perhaps from a house move, a hospital stay, an absent parent – we can end up thinking love will let us down.
 If as a child the only way we got any attention was when we were punished for bad behaviour, we may end up prone to tantrums in our relationships.
 The shock has not only broken our spirit, but dented our capacity to make good partner decisions.

 All the above works both ways.
 For our partners too the ‘past is prologue’, as Shakespeare wrote, and what happened in a partner’s life before the scenes they write with us affects not only who they are but also who they are when with us.